 The maximum amount of time that you can park before you have to move your vehicle to another block face is 2.5 hours.
 Again, street signage identifies the exact timeframes during which you are allowed to park.

-Where rush hour restrictions exist (Monday through Friday), paystations are programmed not to accept payment and the coin slot will not open.
+Where rush hour restrictions exist (Monday through Friday), prepaid parking passes will not be accepted.

-In areas where there are no morning rush hour restrictions, paystations will accept payment earlier than 8 a.m.
-In this case your receipt will be time-stamped for 8 a.m., even if you paid earlier.
+In areas where there are no morning rush hour restrictions, prepaid parking passes can be placed earlier than 8 a.m.
+In this case your prepaid parking pass will be time-stamped for 8 a.m., even if you placed it on your dash earlier.

 TIP: Always check for signs indicating parking restrictions before you pay for on-street parking.
 If more than one sign is posted, look at the signs starting at the highest sign and work your way down.